-Motor threshold (MT) is defined as the TMS pulse amplitude needed to elicit an EMG response of 50 μ V peak-to-peak average amplitude in a target muscle.
+Motor threshold (MT) is defined as the TMS pulse amplitude needed to elicit an EMG response of 50 $\mu$ V peak-to-peak average amplitude in a target muscle.
 MT is the standard in the field for determining the intensity of TMS for everyone to reduce seizure risk.
 The MEP for the right first dorsal interosseous (FDI) will be measured with EMG.
 The scalp region producing the largest amplitude MEP will be identified.
-At that scalp location, we will determine the TMS intensity eliciting average MEP amplitude of 50 μ V peak-to- peak in the first DI muscle using an amplitude titration procedure (at least 5/10 trials).
+At that scalp location, we will determine the TMS intensity eliciting average MEP amplitude of 50 $\mu$ V peak-to- peak in the first DI muscle using an amplitude titration procedure (at least 5/10 trials).
 Individual MT will be used to determine the intensity of theta burst stimulation for everyone, as recommended by safety guidelines.

-TBS application
+cTBS application

 A magnetic coil will be placed on the scalp and held in place with frameless stereotaxic equipment, using a sophisticated method of coil placement that will coregister scalp positions directly onto an average brain template.
 This Frameless Stereotaxic System Brainsight offers real-time three-dimensional display of cortical localization as the TMS coil is moved across the scalp.
 This will be used for coil positioning.
 This system uses a programmed robot arm to precisely position the TMS coil, and maintain its position, within 1 mm of the brain target chosen.
-Earplugs will be worn to protect hearing and low-volume white noise will be played through TMS-compatible headphones to mask the sound of the coil clicks.
+Earplugs will be worn to protect hearing and low-volume white noise will be played through TMScompatible headphones to mask the sound of the coil clicks.
 The intensity of the stimulation will be 120% of resting motor threshold as reported in a previous studies.
 The participant will be seated comfortably with headphones and earplugs to protect the subject's hearing.
-Before applying TBS or sham TMS, we provide subjects without scalp hair the option to apply 5% lidocaine spray (aspercreme) that is available over the counter to the left frontal quadrant of their scalp.
-This would minimize discomfort if any they feel during the stimulation.
-They would have the option to refuse as well.
+We will collect heart rate data on the second and third days of study using a Fitbit that will be strapped to the participant's wrist.